 Although not absolutely required for best results a wind vane should be fitted to allow the vehicle to sense the wind direction.
 A further improvement can be gained by fitting a wind speed sensor, the faster your vehicle goes relative to the wind speed the more important this is, See wind vane.

-Sailing vehicles are supported by any flight controller, however if a wind vane is to be fitted one analogue ADC input must be available.
+Sailing vehicles are supported by any autopilot, however if a wind vane is to be fitted one analogue ADC input must be available.
 On newer beta-flight style controllers this is typically labelled as RSSI.
 In order to fit a hot wire type wind speed sensor two more analogue inputs are required, although just a single additional input can be used with a small loss in accuracy.
 Alternatively a pressure based airspeed sensor can be used (link to optional hardware airspeed).
-Ideally a sail vehicle flight controller would have three analogue inputs.
+Ideally a sail vehicle autopilot would have three analogue inputs.
 Pixhawk1 and the CUBE both fit this criteria.